pdefusco/CDE_Spark_Tuning_Observability/README.md

     - Use DA with different min max executor count
     - No DA
     - Set higher initial executors
-    - Salt table and rerun and see if performance improves
+    - Salt table and rerun and make performance improves

 #### Instructions